 |Malleable (You can hammer them into shape)||Brittle|

 The metals very close to the line that separates the metals from the non-metals are called metalloids.
-Metalloids share some properties from both metals and non-metals.
+Metalloids share some properties with both metals and non-metals.

-There are also some some metals or non-metals that have properties that are not typical for their category.
-For example graphite, which is a form of carbon.
+There are also some metals and non-metals with properties that are not typical for their category.
+For example, graphite, which is a form of carbon.
 Graphite has a high boiling point and is a good conductor of electricity, which are both typical properties of metals.